-Services like Google Analytics may only be used, if the website owner obtains valid consent from their visitors, Berlin Data Protection Authority clarifies.
+Services like Google Analytics may only be in use if the website owner obtains valid consent from their visitors, Berlin Data Protection Authority clarifies.

 The German DPA warns of high fines for violations and points to several pending lawsuits.